| The following history of IMTA was presented by Dr Marty Wiskoff at the 50th - jubilee - conference

 of the Eastern Pennsylvania Psychiatric Institute on “Man and Communications” (Birdwhistell, 1969).

 The Steering Committee decided to eliminate banquet speeches for a while after the response by attendees.
+The MTA was growing in the number of attendees, the diversity and professionalism of presentations,

 and the general stature accorded the organization.
 A metric of this growth was the international interest